asheroto/choco.run/README.md

 **I hope everyone has enjoyed this extensive user guide :D**

+If you get an error message regarding `-out`, run the above commands but replace `-out` with `-outfile`.

 # The choco.run Inquisition

 Now you may be asking yourself...